 The objectives of the Assessments are to:

-- enhance knowledge on digital economic developments and their implications for national and regional development strategies;
+- enhance knowledge on the evolution of the digital economy and its implications for national and regional development strategies.

-- identify the challenges and opportunities of e-commerce growth through a mix of quantitative and qualitative approaches (secondary data collection/analysis, focus groups and multi-stakeholders’ consultations, online surveys, targeted interviews);
+- identify the challenges and opportunities of e-commerce growth through a mix of quantitative and qualitative approaches (primary and secondary data collection/analysis, focus groups and multi-stakeholders’ consultations, dedicated online surveys, targeted interviews, etc.).

-- Assess your current e-commerce situation through an appropriate mix of quantitative and qualitative approaches (secondary data collection, focus group discussions, dedicated public and private-sector surveys, targeted interviews)
+- Assess current e-commerce situation through an appropriate mix of quantitative and qualitative approaches (secondary data collection, focus group discussions, dedicated public and private-sector surveys, targeted interviews).

 - Develop an Action Matrix (or a more detailed, operational Action Plan), in line with the findings of your assessment, to support and accelerate the digital development agenda.

-- According to the findings of the assessment, eTrade for all partners may develop their own technical assistance package.
+- In line with the findings of the assessment, development and eTrade for all partners may develop their own technical assistance package.

 - Increase peer-learning among actors engaged in e-commerce development, building on international and eT Readies good practices.

-Partners of the eTrade for all initiative from international and regional organizations
+Development partners, including eTrade for all partners from international and regional organizations.

 Meet the beneficiaries